CesiumGS/cdb-to-3dtiles/README.md

 ## Getting Started

 ### Prerequisites
-You can use Docker to simplify setting up the environment for building and testing.
-You must install [Docker Engine CE For Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to do so.
-Else you must install the libraries below.

 - Linux (Windows support coming soon)
 - C++ compiler that supports C++17 (tested on GCC 9.3.0)